Celebrating Earth Month at Divers Direct

 Osprey has been working to invest in our planet since 1995 and they haven’t looked back since.
 From reducing harmful chemicals in the production of their products to sewing in the Leave No Trace principles into their backpacks, Osprey is a true leader and innovator in eco-friendly practices.
 Here’s what Osprey is up to in sustainability.

-Fourth Element is one of the top brands focusing on sustainability, eco-conscious business practices, and investing in our planet.
+Fourth Element is one of the top scuba brands focusing on sustainability, eco-conscious business practices, and investing in our planet.
 From creating their Ocean Positive line that is made from recycled ghost nets, including dive suits to swimwear, to removing single use plastics from their packaging, Fourth Element sets the bar high when it comes to sustainable practices.
 Check out how they embrace the planet and work to protect and clean our oceans.

 Spacefish Army creates fun watersports wear from recycled single-use plastics.
 Virgin polyester is not exactly a planet-friendly material, which is why Spacefish Army takes the extra steps necessary to keep plastics out of our landfills and oceans by recycling them into creative and unique apparel rather than using virgin polyester for their material.

 Nomadix towels were once upon a time 30 plastic bottles.
 That’s right, Nomadix takes single-use plastic bottles and turns them into versatile towels perfect for the beach, boat, pool, and anywhere you might want a towel.
-Eliminating plastic waste and creating innovative gear that works, Nomadix is raising the bar on towels.
+By eliminating plastic waste and creating innovative gear that works, Nomadix is raising the bar on towels.

 Stream2Sea creates Protect Land + Sea Certified sunscreens that are tested and proven safe for fish and coral larvae.
 Additionally, they use sustainable ingredients and sustainable packaging too.
 Good for you and good for the oceans, does it get better than that?
+Find out more about this amazing company's eco-conscious efforts and activism.

 Costa not only created their UNTANGLED collection which turns used-up fishing nets into frames for sunglasses, they also created their OCEARCH line that’s dedicated to ocean conservation.
 When you buy a pair of Costa OCEARCH sunglasses, you’re helping fund shark research expeditions to aid in protecting our ocean’s ecosystem.
 Did you know that sharks play a huge role in our ecosystem?